-As of June 30, 2020, the Plan uses the Bond Buyer GO 20-Bond Municipal Bond Index.
+As of June 30, 2022, the Plan uses the Bond Buyer GO 20-Bond Municipal Bond Index.
 As this index is issued weekly, the value closest to but not after the reporting date is used in determining the appropriate rate.
-Based on this practice, the municipal bond rate at June 27, 2019 was 3.50% and the municipal bond rate at June 26, 2020 was 2.21%.
-However, the depletion test as of the most recent actuarial valuation as of January 1, 2020, reflecting known contributions after that date as well as the current funding policy, showed that the projected assets are expected to cover future benefit payments for current participants and as such the single rate used as the discount rate is the long-term expected rate of return, 3.00%.
-The actuarial liability, normal cost, and expected benefit payments were projected for the remaining lifetimes of the closed group population as of January 1, 2020 using the assumptions detailed in the 2020 actuarial valuation report.
+Based on this practice, the municipal bond rate at June 24, 2021 was 2.16% and the municipal bond rate at June 30, 2022 was 3.54%.
+However, the depletion test as of the most recent actuarial valuation as of January 1, 2022, reflecting known contributions after that date as well as the current funding policy, showed that the projected assets are expected to cover future benefit payments for current participants and as such the single rate used as the discount rate is the long-term expected rate of return, 3.00%.
+The actuarial liability, normal cost, and expected benefit payments were projected for the remaining lifetimes of the closed group population as of January 1, 2022, using the assumptions detailed in the 2022 actuarial valuation report.
 An Actuarily Determined Contribution (ADC) was calculated each year based on the current closed amortization period.
-The assets were then projected forward reflecting known contributions through June 30, 2020, and then assuming that the ADC is contributed in the future.
+The assets were then projected forward reflecting known contributions through June 30, 2022, and then assuming that the ADC is contributed in the future.
 Since the assets are projected to always be greater than the expected benefit payments in any year, the long-term expected rate of return of 3.00% is used to calculate the liabilities.

-As of June 30, 2019, the Plan used the Bond Buyer GO 20-Bond Municipal Bond Index.
+As of June 30, 2021, the Plan uses the Bond Buyer GO 20-Bond Municipal Bond Index.
 As this index is issued weekly, the value closest to but not after the reporting date is used in determining the appropriate rate.
-Based on this practice, the municipal bond rate at June 28, 2018 was 3.87% and the municipal bond rate at June 27, 2019 was 3.50%.
-However, the depletion test as of the most recent actuarial valuation as of January 1, 2018, reflecting known contributions after that date as well as the current funding policy, showed that the projected assets were expected to cover future benefit payments for then current participants and as such the single rate used as the discount rate was the long-term expected rate of return, 4.50%.
-The actuarial liability, normal cost, and expected benefit payments were projected for the remaining lifetimes of the closed group population as of January 1, 2018 using the assumptions detailed in the 2018 actuarial valuation report.
+Based on this practice, the municipal bond rate at June 26, 2020 was 2.21% and the municipal bond rate at June 24, 2021 was 2.16%.
+However, the depletion test as of the most recent actuarial valuation as of January 1, 2020, reflecting known contributions after that date as well as the current funding policy, showed that the projected assets are expected to cover future benefit payments for current participants and as such the single rate used as the discount rate is the long-term expected rate of return, 3.00%.
+The actuarial liability, normal cost, and expected benefit payments were projected for the remaining lifetimes of the closed group population as of January 1, 2020, using the assumptions detailed in the 2020 actuarial valuation report.
 An Actuarily Determined Contribution (ADC) was calculated each year based on the current closed amortization period.
-The assets were then projected forward reflecting known contributions through June 30, 2018, and then assuming that two times the ADC is contributed for the next five years.
-Since the assets are projected to always be greater than the expected benefit payments in any year, the long-term expected rate of return of 4.50% was used to calculate the liabilities.
+The assets were then projected forward reflecting known contributions through June 30, 2021, and then assuming that the ADC is contributed in the future.
+Since the assets are projected to calculate the liabilities.

-Changes in the Net OPEB Liability
+Changes in the Net OPEB Liability (Asset)

-At June 30, 2020 and June 30, 2019, respectively, the Fund reported a Net OPEB Liability (Asset) of (\$100,579) and (\$662,670).
-The Total OPEB Liability (TOL) at the beginning of each measurement year is measured as of a valuation date of January 1, 2020 and January 1, 2018 and is rolled forward to June 30, 2020 and June 30, 2019, respectively.
-The TOL at the end of the measurement year, June 30, 2020 and June 30, 2019, is measured as of a valuation date of January 1, 2020 and January 1, 2018 and is projected to June 30, 2020 and June 30, 2019, respectively.
+At June 30, 2022 and June 30, 2021, respectively, the Fund reported a Net OPEB Liability (Asset) of \$848,503 and (\$35,098).
+Total OPEB Liability (TOL) at the end of the measurement year, June 30, 2022 and June 30, 2021, is measured as of a valuation date of January 1, 2022 and January 1, 2020 and is projected to June 30, 2022 and June 30, 2021, respectively.
 Valuations will be completed every other year.